 STAR ANISE (chakri phool), the sweet and fragrant dried fruit of an evergreen tree, smells and tastes like anise or fennel, though the plants are unrelated.
 Buy it whole, in pieces, or ground.

-TAMARIND (imli) is available as pulp, which comes in blocks, and paste, which comes in jars, in Indian, Southeast Asian, Caribbean, and some Latino markets and specialty stores.
-To extract paste from pulp, break the pulp into pieces and soak it in boiling water.
+TAMARIND (imli) is available as pulp, which comes in blocks, and paste, which comes in jars, in Indian, Southeast Asian, Caribbean, and some Latino markets and speciality stores.
+To extract paste from the pulp, break the pulp into pieces and soak it in boiling water.
 When the water is cool enough to handle, mash the pulp with your fingers and force it through a fine-mesh sieve to yield the paste.

 TURMERIC (haldi) is a rhizome from the ginger family.
-Dried and ground, turmeric adds a warm and bitter flavor to a recipe.
+Dried and ground, turmeric adds a warm and bitter flavour to a recipe.
 It has many health benefits and is considered a natural food preservative.

 Other Ingredients in Indian Spices

 BASMATI RICE is the choice when it comes to Indian cooking.
-Though many stores today carry basmati rice, it is not always imported from India or Pakistan—make the effort to find an imported basmati rice: there’s a huge difference.
+Though many stores today carry basmati rice, it is not always imported from India or Pakistan—make the effort to find imported basmati rice: there’s a huge difference.
 Also, purchase basmati rice that is marked “aged” as it has less starch, resulting in a fluffier rice dish.

 GHEE, or Indian clarified butter, is one of the primary cooking fats for Indian dishes.
 Made by cooking butter and removing the residue so that the end product is pure fat, ghee is shelf-stable and can be stored without refrigeration as long as it’s in an airtight container.
-It’s readily available in Indian and specialty markets.
+It’s readily available in Indian and speciality markets.

 SOFT WHOLE WHEAT PASTRY FLOUR (atta), is available in Indian grocery stores.
 If you cannot find atta, substitute soft whole wheat pastry flour.
 The chapatti will be a little denser due to the fact that atta is cut with a little bit of all-purpose flour.

-Always pick through all legumes and beans for stones and twigs.
+Lentils And Beans Always pick through all legumes and beans for stones and twigs.
 Then rinse in several changes of cold water until the water runs almost clear.
 The beauty of the slow cooker is that you usually do not need to soak lentils or beans before cooking them

 BLACK-EYED PEAS (lobia), are widely grown in Asia and provide a great source of protein, making them perfect in main courses for vegetarians.